Amid primary care struggle, field hospital opens near Mosul fighting

 "We need more specialists and I'm limited in the number of people I can send to Erbil - but some people need that help," the doctor said, asking that no name be revealed for fear of reprisal.

-A recent report by the United Nations Office for the Coordination of Humanitarian Affairs said that more ambulances and better organisation were needed.
+A recent report by the United Nations Office for the Coordination of Humanitarian Affairs said that more ambulances and better organization were needed.

 Back at the new field hospital, doctors and nurses are pleased with their ability to help.